mikaelvesavuori/cloudrun-googlesheets-feature-toggles/README.md

 ### Cache your toggles

-You should cache your toggles so you don't have wait every time you request them.
+You should cache your toggles so you don't have to wait every time you request them.
 A `fetchedAt` key comes with the response object, so you could use that if you wanted to cache toggles locally.

+From a performance standpoint, Cloud Run with the given configuration (2GB RAM, running Node 14 Alpine) is going to be very fast.
+You typical response time will probably be around ~1 second or so, and I'd attribute around 80-90% of that wait to the Google Sheets integration.
+Point: Try to eliminate as much as possible of the need to go "all the way" back to Sheets that you possibly can.

 ### Lock down access